nds-group/ETC_NOMS_2024/README.md

 There are two folders:
 <!-- - _Data_ : information on how to access the data  -->
 - _In_switch_ETC_ : the python and P4 code for the training and encoding of the in-switch RF models for RF.
-- _Offline_ETC_ : the python code for the offline data analysis and ETC modelling process.
+- _Offline_ETC_ : the python code for the offline data analysis and the ETC modelling process.

 ## Use cases
 The use cases considered in the paper are: